Identity Theft Laws - Penal Code 530.5 PC

 Identify Theft - California Penal Code 530.5 PC

-If, on the other hand, we know in advance that the prosecutor and the police do have enough evidence against you, then we will set about figuring out a plan of damage control related to your case.
-We will be focusing on protecting your freedom, reputation, rights, and criminal record.
+If, on the other hand, we know in advance that the prosecutor and the police have enough evidence against you, then we will set about figuring out a plan of damage control related to your case.
+We will focus on protecting your freedom, reputation, rights, and criminal record.
 One of the biggest mitigating things we can do in an identity theft case is to try and figure out how we can make the victim whole again.

 This means either paying them back money lost as part of the crime or helping them get back their property and good name related to the case.
 This will take some work, but it is worth its weight in gold as far as convincing the prosecutor and judge to give the client a break.
+Making the victim whole again is a key defense strategy in identity theft cases, as it shows the defendant's willingness to take responsibility for their actions and repair the harm they caused.

-Because of the new policy in California about utilizing the prisons to house hardened, violent and dangerous criminals, most times, the person who is charged with identity theft will be looking at serving time in the county jail instead of prison.
+Because of the new policy in California about utilizing the prisons to house hardened, violent, and dangerous criminals, most times, the person who is charged with identity theft will be looking at serving time in the county jail instead of prison.

 There will have to be some other harmful factors for the person to be facing prison time.
 For example, if they have a prior strike or a weapon was involved with the offense.
 But even being housed in county jail is an experience that most people never want to face and avoid at all costs.